 The first proactive personal assistant

-Leo reads your inbox, watches your calendar, and proposes the next move before you ask — ready for you to accept with one tap.
+Leo reads your messages, emails, watches your calendar and proposes the next move before you ask — ready for you to accept with one tap.
+All this, without sharing any personal information with any external system.

 Every morning, before you reach for your phone.